mooman219/fontdue/README.md

 [![Crates.io](https://img.shields.io/crates/v/fontdue.svg)](https://crates.io/crates/fontdue)
 [![License](https://img.shields.io/crates/l/fontdue.svg)](https://github.com/mooman219/fontdue/blob/master/LICENSE)

-Fontdue is a simple, `no_std`, pure Rust, TrueType (`.ttf/.ttc`) & OpenType (`.otf`) font rasterizer and layout tool.
+Fontdue is a simple, `no_std` (does not use the standard library for portability), pure Rust, TrueType (`.ttf/.ttc`) & OpenType (`.otf`) font rasterizer and layout tool.
 It strives to make interacting with fonts as fast as possible, and currently has the fastest rasterizer.

 ## Roadmap